-This guide to WWOOFing is a guest post by LeAnna.
+This guide to WWOOFing is authored by LeAnna.

 “I’m going to move to a farm in Switzerland to learn how to make cheese,” I told my mom over the phone one afternoon.